 With its easy-going smile and design that hasn’t changed for years (at least on the outside), the Numatic Henry is one of the UK’s most iconic vacuum cleaners.
 The vacuum’s powerful suction and no-nonsense design has also made it a favourite for tough jobs.

 Unlike the timeless Henry, Dyson vacs change on a regular basis.
-While the cyclonic technology remains the same, Dyson are continuously adding advanced features, futuristic designs and innovative tools.
+While the cyclonic technology remains the same, Dyson models are continuously adding advanced features, futuristic designs and innovative tools.

 With such a contrast in approaches, it’s natural to wonder whether the Henry can compete with newer Dyson vacuums.
 Newer isn’t always better, but how do Dyson vacs compare to Henry in terms of performance?
 Can the veteran from Numatic keep up with the newer kids on the block?